paulsump/futurama_quiz/README.md

 ### Tests to do

-- Pass Client into fetchAll() so that FetchNotifier can be used in tests.
 - Page navigation in different orientations (at least no exceptions).
 - Test exact field data after load.
 - Quiz answering widget test.